luboshanus/DistrNNEnergy.jl/README.md

 How to work with the code in julia below, [go ⬇](#how-to-install-and-use-this-package).

-## Learning Distribution of Intra-day Electricity Prices
+## Learning Distribution of Electricity Prices

 Open a file you want to run and go step-by-step, or just run bash commands to execute whole code from terminal.
 Also, there is a notebook with minimum working example in `/notebooks`.